ryaaanandrew/ChattyApp/README.md

 Chatty App

-A client-side SPA (single-page app) built with ReactJS, Webpack, Babel, Node.js and Web Sockets.
-The client-side app communicates with a server via WebSockets for multi-user real-time updates.
-No persistent database is involved; the focus is on the client-side experience

-chatty-app

-Chatty App
 =====================

 A client-side SPA (single-page app) built with ReactJS, Webpack, Babel, Node.js and Web Sockets.
 The client-side app communicates with a server via WebSockets for multi-user real-time updates.
 No persistent database is involved; the focus is on the client-side experience